TR-ARPES Signal in Pumped Semiconductors within Dynamical Projective Operatorial Approach (DPOA): A two-band lattice system: a noteworthy application

 If we probe the system after the pump pulse is turned off, i.e., by setting a large $\bar{t}_{\mathrm{pr}}\rightarrow+\infty$, but still much shorter than the time scale of other decoherence and recombination processes like spontaneous emission or electron-phonon interaction, the spectrum of the system goes back to equilibrium, so that we have $\bar{I}_{\mathbf{k}}^{R}\left(\bar{\omega},\bar{t}_{\mathrm{pr}}\rightarrow+\infty\right)=\bar{I}_{\mathbf{k}}^{R}\left(\bar{\omega},\bar{t}_{\mathrm{pr}}\rightarrow-\infty\right)$, which is already shown in Fig.~\ref{fig:I_k-eq} and we do not repeat here.

 In Fig.~\ref{fig:I-dipole-only}, right panel, we report $\bar{I}_{\mathbf{k}}^{<}\left(\bar{\omega},\bar{t}_{\mathrm{pr}}\rightarrow+\infty\right)$: contrarily to what happens for the retarded signal, the lesser signal shows residual effects at the \textbf{k} points for which the pump-pulse frequency is in one-photon resonance with the equilibrium gap energy.
-The more-than-one-photon PSBs do not show any residual signal even though at $\bar{t}_{\mathrm{pr}}=0$ they are non-vanishing.
-This is because we have only a local dipole in the interaction Hamiltonian and such a term have no $\cos\left(l\bar{\omega}_{\mathrm{pu}}\bar{t}\right)$ term for $l>1$, hence no more-than-one-photon Rabi-like resonances.
+The multi-photon PSBs do not show any residual signal even though at $\bar{t}_{\mathrm{pr}}=0$ they are non-vanishing.
+This is because we have only a local dipole in the interaction Hamiltonian and such a term have no $\cos\left(l\bar{\omega}_{\mathrm{pu}}\bar{t}\right)$ term for $l>1$, hence no multi-photon Rabi-like resonances.
+Moreover, the local dipole term we considered is completely off-diagonal, and we have no oscillating diagonal term to result in multi-photon resonances (see.
+App.~\ref{app:Oscillations-of-diag}).
 According to our experience, this can be overcome having more than two bands in the system (not shown).

 In Fig.~\ref{fig:resN_dipole_only}, top panel, we plot the residual excited electronic population in the conduction band, $N_{\mathbf{k},\mathrm{cond}}^{\mathrm{res}}$, for the \textbf{k} points along the \emph{main} path as a function of the pump-pulse amplitude.
 Rabi-like oscillations induce residual excited populations at the \textbf{k} points for which a one-photon resonance condition is realized.
 The finite width of the pump pulse broadens the resonant energies so that, in addition to the exact resonances, also the \textbf{k} points in the proximity of resonant ones have some residual excited population (compare with Fig.~\ref{fig:A2_gaps}).